 Five Maize Trust funded research projects, which is hosted under the banner of the CA-FIP at Grain SA, is currently launching various activities in the different study areas.
-In the North West Province, a project investigates commercial CA practices under semi-arid, sandy soil conditions, while the focus in the KwaZulu-Natal and Eastern Cape projects is on challenges facing smallholder farmers in the adoption of CA. Another project has been initiated in the 2015/2016 season to implement CA in two study areas in the North Eastern Free State.
+In the North West Province, a project investigates commercial CA practices under semi-arid, sandy soil conditions, while the focus in the KwaZulu-Natal (Bergville, southern KZN and Midlands) and Eastern Cape (Matatiele) projects is on different approaches and technological options for smallholder farmers in the adoption of CA. Another project has been initiated in the 2015/2016 season to implement CA in two study areas in the North Eastern Free State.
 The new project has been initiated in cooperation with the Riemland (Reitz) and Ascent (Vrede) study groups and the completion of the first two seasons can be seen as very successful; the third season kicked-off successfully, while the VKB has become a prominent member of the implementing team.
 The latter move is welcomed, since one of the expected outcomes of the IS approach followed by the CA FIP, is the development of local capacity and ownership (in this case farmer groups and local cooperative) to essentially take over the process as soon as possible.
 This is an important indicator of sustainability or impact of the project.
-A new CA project for smallholders was also approved for the KwaZulu-Natal Midlands and kicked-off in October 2016.

-These CA-FIP projects advocate the Grain SA / Maize Trust's new strategy on CA and strictly follows an on-farm, farmer-led IS approach, whereby farmers conduct their own experiments, which are properly designed and well supported by researchers, input suppliers and manufacturers.
-These trials will focus on practices such as crop rotations, crop density and cover crops.
+These CA-FIP projects advocate the Grain SA / Maize Trust's new strategy on CA and strictly follows an on-farm, farmer-led IS approach, whereby farmers are deeply involved in experiments on their farms, which are properly designed and well supported by researchers, input suppliers and manufacturers.
+These trials focus on practices such as crop rotations, crop density, cover crops and livestock integration.
 Various key aspects are investigated, in particular soil health, productivity and profitability, and various stakeholders have been involved to take up these responsibilities.
-The prime objectives of these projects are to empower farmers and to scale out CA to as many other interested farmers as possible.
+The prime objectives of these projects are to continuously develop and improve CA systems, while empowering farmers and scale out CA to as many other interested farmers as possible.
+In this process relevant research questions on all aspects on the CA approach and technologies are being posed for continuous improvement and adaptation using appropriate farmer-led IS research methodologies.
 In smallholder systems, this process is even more complex and critical and much more emphasis is placed on the development of institutional, infrastructure, social and economic components of the system, including the value chain.